Cappagh GAA

-Cappagh is a Gaelic Athletic Association (GAA) club in County Kildare, Republic of Ireland.
+Cappagh is a Gaelic Athletic Association (GAA) club in County Kildare, Ireland.
 It was the Kildare club of the year in 1998.

 History

-Cappagh was founded by Paddy Butler and John Murray in the aftermath of the Easter Rising.
-Their grounds in Ballyvauneen, southwest of Cappagh, were purchased in 1971 and their dressing room complex opened in 1995.
+Cappagh was founded in 1917.
+Their grounds in Newtown, south of Cappagh, were purchased in 1971 and their dressing room complex opened in 1995.

-Gaelic Football
+Gaelic football

 Kerryman Tadhg Downey played at corner forward on the 1939 Kildare championship team.
-At Downey’s behest, Cappagh adopted the red jerseys of the Dingle club, worn by Kerry in the 1938 All Ireland final.
-They amalgamated with Kilcock 1938-41 and 1955-62 Jim Daly and Pat Lyons played on the Kildare team in 1950.
+At his behest, Cappagh adopted the red jerseys of the Dingle club, worn by Kerry in the 1938 All Ireland final.
+They amalgamated with Kilcock 1938-41 and 1955-62.

 Hurling

-Under 15's down to Nursery.

-Hurling was introduced at Nursery level in 2010 by current hurling coordinator Tom Murray.
-They won their first hurling trophy with their u12 div 4 in 2015.
-On the same day their u12 team in Div 2 narrowly lost to Kilcock in their final.
-They were also name hurling club of the year by Kildare north Board.
-This was followed up with the u12 winning div 2 in 2016 and being promoted to div 1 for the following year.
-In 2016 Cappagh amalgamated with Broadford at u14, under the name Northern Gaels.
-They played in Féile and lost to Celbridge in the final and went on to win the shield final in the shield again against Celbridge.
-The Northern Gaels followed this up with winning the shield final in the u15 in the autumn 2016.
+The club plays hurling from under-15's down to "nursery".
+Hurling was introduced at "nursery" level in 2010.
+They won their first hurling trophy in Division 4 of the U12s in 2015.
+They were also named "hurling club of the year" by Kildare north Board.
+This was followed up with the U12 team winning Division 2 in 2016 and being promoted to Division 1 for the following year.
+In 2016, Cappagh amalgamated with Broadford at U14, under the name "Northern Gaels".
+They played in Féile and lost to Celbridge in the final and went on to win the shield final against Celbridge.
+The Northern Gaels followed this up with winning the shield final in the u15 in Autumn 2016.

 Camogie

-Founded on 5 October March 1972 by Molly O’Donoghue and Lena Downey winners of 20 titles at under-age level and are the only camogie club to have their own pitch.
-The original club colours were grey and white, now grey red and white.
+The Cappagh camogie club was founded in 1972.
+The original club colours were grey and white - now grey red and white.
 Cappagh hosted the National League Division 2 final of 1980.
 In 1978 they became the first club in Kildare to achieve the Kildare Senior Camogie Championship- Kildare Junior Camogie Championship double.